datanav/docs/documentation/building-blocks/pipes.rst

 Pumps
 -----

 A :ref:`scheduler <scheduling-and-signalling>` handles the mechanics of :ref:`pumping <pump_section>` data from a source to a sink.
-It runs periodically or on a :doc:`cron <cron-expressions>` schedule and reads entities from a source and writes them to a sink.
+It runs periodically or on a :ref:`cron <cron-expressions>` schedule and reads entities from a source and writes them to a sink.

 It's also capable of rescanning the source from scratch at configurable points in time.
 If errors occur during reading or writing of entities, it will keep a log of the failed entities, and in the case of writes it can retry writing an entity later.